DemisStruiksma/Firebase-Auth-App/README.md

   - Variants for primary and secondary buttons.
 - **Input Field:**
   - Used across login and registration forms.
 It's made reusable so can be used for any other future form.
+- **Label:**
+  - Used across login and registration forms.
+It's made reusable so can be used for any other future form.
+- **Spinner:**
+  - Used for loading state.

 ### Molecules

 - **LoginForm:**
   - Includes an email input field, password input field, and a submit button.

+### Organisms

+- **Card:**
+  - Used across all pages.
+It's made reusable so can be used for any other future page.

 ## Future Improvements